-We also kiss the Blarney Stone and visit the Guinness Storehouse on our return to Dublin.
+We also kiss the Blarney Stone.
 You cant beat this for value, a great 4 days!
 Slainte - good health!

 To begin our amazing experience we depart Dublin and make our way to the West of Ireland and tour beautiful Connemara.
 On our way across the midlands of Ireland, we take a comfort stop for refreshments before arriving in the enchanting village of Cong.
 Famed by John Wayne and Maureen O'Hara in the film Quiet Man, the village is home to Ashford castle, a regular haunt of the rich and famous and a wedding venue for a host of international stars.
 We have time to visit Cong Abbey before continuing our journey through the wilderness of Connemara.
 We enjoy the unique landscape, beautiful lakes, valleys and mountain scenery.
 Gaelic speaking, this area still maintains many of Ireland's traditional ways, however it was deserted during the dreadful famine times of 1845. to 1851.
 We arrive in Galway mid afternoon to ensure that we get the most out of this cultural city.
 We have time to explore the Spanish Arch and ramble around colorful shop street with its many street performers, seafood eateries, and quaint Irish bars with wonderful musicians.
 A great night of real Irish entertainment is always a highlight of Ireland's traditional music capital.